Have you ever wondered what concentration is and how to strengthen it?

 These examples show that a state of concentrated attention is possible.
 However, you need to learn to focus in a conscious and intentional manner.

-You also need to be able to fix your attention not only on pleasurable and enjoyable matters and activities that you love, but also on your chores and tasks, on your work or studies, on boring and uninteresting things, and also on your goals.
+You need to be able to fix your attention not only on pleasurable and enjoyable matters and activities that you love, but also on your chores and tasks, on your work or studies.

 Why Concentration Is Important